lordlothar99/mx-magiclink-module/README.md

 ## Example

-Example can be found in Github project : download, and run locally
+Example can be found in Github project : download, and run locally.
+You'll find the configuration of the REST endpoint and the QR code generation.

 ## Mendix version

 * 9+

 ## Dependencies